 What is a GTIN?

 A product’s GTIN (Global Trade Item Number) uniquely identifies it within the global marketplace, it is essentially the products barcode.
-Individual GTINs are a 12 or 13 digit number printed under the barcode on your product’s packaging which look like the below examples.
+Individual GTINs are a 12 or 13 digit number printed under the barcode on the packaging of your products that look like the examples below.

 Here are the different variations of GTIN that you might encounter: